-If your dog is somewhat resistant to this method because they have “tasted” the pill inserted in a treat before, or just don’t trust that sneaky look in your eye?
+What do you do if your dog is nervous or resistant to taking pills, whether it's because they have “tasted” the pill inserted in a treat before, or just don’t trust that sneaky look in your eye?
 Here are a few tips to try:

-If the medication you are using cannot be administered with food or dissolved, you may need to manually insert the medication into your dog's mouth.
-You can do this with your hand or use a pill inserter.
-A pill applicator looks like a syringe with an end that holds the pill, and when the plunger is depressed, the pill is released.
-You can use an applicator if you are not comfortable putting your hand in your dog's mouth, or are worried about getting bitten.
-Be careful not to insert the applicator too far into the mouth as it can injure the mouth or throat or cause a gag reflex.
+If the medication you are using cannot be administered with food or dissolved, you may need to manually insert the medication into your dog's mouth with your hand or a pill applicator, a device that looks like a syringe with an end that holds the pill and a plunger that releases the pill.
+If you are not comfortable putting your hand in your dog's mouth or are worried about getting bitten, then a pill applicator may be for you.

-- Grasp your dog's upper jaw with your left or non-dominant hand, behind the canine teeth.
+- Grasp your dog's upper jaw with your non-dominant hand, behind the canine teeth.
 You can curl the lips over the teeth where you are grasping if you are concerned about your dog biting.
 If your dog bites, they will bite their lip before your fingers.

-- With the pill in your right (or dominant) hand, pull the lower jaw down and pop the pill into their mouth at the base of the tongue.
+- With the pill in your dominant hand, pull the lower jaw down and drop the pill into the back of your dog's mouth at the base of the tongue.
+Be careful not to insert the applicator or your fingers too far back as they can injure the mouth or throat, or even cause a gag reflex.

 - Do not pull your dog's head up too high, or they will begin to resist and can choke.
 The head should be horizontal to the ground, or just tilted slightly up.

 - Check your dog's oral cavity afterward, to ensure they have swallowed the pill and are not holding it between the lip and gum.